-- The Group uses a company that is controlled by Bain Capital to provide recruitment, HR, payroll and benefits-related services - Until June 2022, the Group uses a company which is controlled by Bain Capital to provide a media monitoring service.
+• The Group uses a company that is controlled by Bain Capital to provide recruitment, HR, payroll and benefits-related services.

-2022 2021
+2023 2022

 £m £m

 Value of expense for the year:

-External communication services - n/a
+External communication services - (0.0)

-HR-related services (0.1) (0.3)
+HR-related services (0.2) (0.1)

-Total expense for the year (0.1) (0.3)
+Total expense for the year (0.2) (0.1)

-The Group undertakes an annual review of conflicts of interest and any related party transactions of the Board of Directors and Group Executive members.
-Directors and Group Executive members are required to review and confirm their interests annually.
+The Group undertakes an annual review of conflicts of interest and any related party transactions of the Board of Directors and Group Executive members are required to review and confirm their interests annually.
 The Board is satisfied that the systems for the reporting of conflicts of interest and related party transactions are operating effectively.
 Further details on Directors' conflicts of interest can be found in the Group ARA.